Do Large Language Models know what humans know?

-We ask two key questions.
-First, are LLMs sensitive to false belief?
-If so, then biological and artificial agents could in principle develop behavior consistent with Theory of Mind from input-driven mechanisms alone, such as exposure to language \citep{devilliers_2014_RoleLanguageTheory}.
 The second question is whether LLMs \textit{fully} explain human behavior in the False Belief Task.
-If so, this would show that language exposure is not only a viable mechanism in general but that it may in fact be sufficient to explain how humans in particular come to display sensitivity to the belief states of others.
+If so, this would show that language exposure is not only a viable mechanism in general but that it may in fact be \textit{sufficient} to explain how humans in particular come to display sensitivity to the belief states of others.
 Importantly, this would undermine claims that other non-linguistic resources are necessary to account for the human ability to reason about the beliefs of others.
-If LLMs do not fully explain human behavior, however, we infer that humans rely on some other crucial mechanism, such as an innate capacity or experience with more than just language.
+If LLMs do not fully explain human behavior, however, we infer that humans rely on some other mechanism not available to the LLM, such as an innate capacity or experience with more than just language.

 All expeirments and analyses were pre-registered on the Open Source Framework.
 The pre-registered analysis of LLM sensitivity can be found here: \url{https://osf.io/agqwv?view_only=756429f079e24a03b3a94c5b74732e85}.
 The pre-registration for the human experiment and analysis can be found here: \url{https://osf.io/zp6q8?view_only=aaa3d30602a44ee99fc2baea7485cad7}.